TimFinnigan/generate-mobile-app-icons/README.md

 2. Click the "Generate Icons" button
 3. Wait for the icons to be generated
 4. Preview the generated icons
-5. Download individual icons or click "Download All" to get all icons at once
+5. Download individual icons, all icons, or get them all in a convenient ZIP file

 ## Icon Sizes Generated